 "[n]ecessary constraints on the availability of data include the protection of personal data; the protection of intellectual property; the protection of commercial interests of project partners; and security concerns."

-Strategies to limit restrictions may include data being de-identified (see above), gaining participant consent for data sharing; and gaining copyright permissions.
+Strategies to limit restrictions may include de-identifying data (see above), gaining participant consent for data sharing, and gaining copyright permissions.

 Discoverability